L1TR/ps5instore/README.md

 All configuration variables are stored in the src/common/config.py
 1. (required) <b>Telegram</b> bot to receive updates
 - Register your own bot: https://core.telegram.org/bots#6-botfather
+- Go to the https://api.telegram.org/bot{your_token}/getUpdates to get chat id
-- Change variables TELEGRAM_TOKEN and TELEGRAM_CHATID
+- Change variables TELEGRAM_TOKEN and TELEGRAM_CHATID in config

 2. (optional) <b>BestBuy</b>
 - Register at https://developer.bestbuy.com/